Angelmaneuver/wallpaper-setting/README.md

 ![Usage Advanced mode image6](resource/readme/advanced6.png)

 #### About Optimize
- - This process is required once per Color Theme unit
+ - This process is required once per Profile
- - Optimized Color Theme information will be added to settings.json
+ - Optimized Color Theme information will be added to profile's `settings.json`

 ## Step4.
 After that, please proceed as usual setting from the menu.